 The first piece of a home energy management system is monitoring.
-Monitoring consists of all types of products that can track your energy usage, or consumption, whether it’s at the whole home level or at each individual outlet in your house.
-At its core, monitoring systems are all about visibility, giving you a window into the four questions of energy usage: how much are you using, which appliances are using the most, when are you using it, and how much are you spending on each appliance.
-As described in greater depth later, there are a number of different types of energy monitors that provide different levels of resolution into your energy consumption habits, which provide insight into your usage in either a mobile or desktop app.
+Monitoring consists of all types of products that can track your energy usage, or consumption, whether it’s at the whole home level or each individual outlet in your house.
+At its core, monitoring systems are all about visibility, giving you a window into the four questions of energy usage: how much are you using, which appliances are using the most, when are you using it, and how much are you spending on each appliance?
+Different types of energy monitors provide different levels of detail into your energy consumption.

-However, consumption monitoring is only as useful as what you do with that visibility into your home: you need to have control to get the most out of monitoring.
+Consumption monitoring is only as useful as what you do with that visibility into your home: You need to have control to get the most out of it.
 Controls are any type of system that allows you to not just see which appliances or circuits are using electricity, but to proactively change that usage.
-The simplest form of a control system is an electrical strip with an on-off switch: when you turn off an electrical strip, you are controlling the consumption of anything plugged in to that device.
-These days, controls are much smarter than a simple power switch on an electrical strip: different companies offer devices that allow you to control electricity at the circuit level or even at the individual plug level.
+The simplest form of a control system is a power strip with an on-off switch.
+When you turn off a power strip, you’re controlling the consumption of anything plugged into that device.
+These days, controls are much smarter than a switch on a power strip.
+Different companies offer devices that allow you to control electricity at the circuit level or even at the individual plug level.

-Home energy management systems are a crucial component of the clean energy future: they’re effectively the final piece of the puzzle that helps home and business owners alike to integrate all of their different energy systems under one umbrella.
-By providing both insight into what you use in addition to the controls to actually act on those insights, energy management systems open the door to optimizing how you use electricity, where it comes from, and how much you’ll spend on it.
+Energy management systems are a crucial component of the clean energy future: They’re effectively the final piece of the puzzle that helps home and business owners alike to integrate all of their different energy systems under one umbrella.
+By providing both insights into what you use in addition to the controls to act on those insights, energy management systems open the door to optimizing how you use electricity, where it comes from, and how much you’ll spend on it.
 Why this is so important requires a quick primer on the steps required to reach existing clean energy and emission reduction targets.

 Climate-focused targets and goals require sector-wide energy transitions